golang

 How often are browser presets updated?

-The library maintainer updates presets when new browser versions ship with fingerprint changes.
+The maintainer updates presets when new browser versions ship with fingerprint changes.
 Check the GitHub repository for the latest presets.

 Does httpcloak support connection pooling?